QUESTION 1. (Actually a whole series of related questions)

 Alternatively you could use a clear transparent dish.
 See clear dishes on our

-dishes page
+clear dishes page

 They are also very good for conservation areas.